Schaeffer Oil: Products

 Schaeffer has developed energy conserving lubricants, as well as products that are designed for extended use, aiming to reduce negative impact on the environment and cut disposal costs.
 Schaeffer manufactures several fuel additives that are soy-based, including Soy Ultra and Soy Shield.
 Additionally, it offers products that aim to reduce the amount of water needed to grow crops in drought-prone areas, named Wet-Sol and Wet-Sol Gro.
 Schaeffer's proprietary additives, Micron Moly and Penetro, are claimed by the company to reduce temperatures and help extend lubricant life, reducing energy up to 5%.
 Schaeffer also produces SchaefferSeal Tire Sealant, which seals tires to help keep them inflated for maximum fuel economy, and a bed release agent that is biodegradable.
 The company was the first major lubricant supplier to the global mining industry to introduce solvent free technology for open gear compounds.

 Schaeffer manufactures biodegradable lubricants and cleaners, designed to dissipate rapidly when spilled into environmentally-sensitive areas.

 In 1991, Schaeffer donated lubricants specially designed for high contamination environments to the U.S. military for use in Operation Desert Storm and Operation Desert Shield.
 Following the Gulf War, Schaeffer was awarded a commendation from U.S. President George H. W. Bush and Secretary of Defense Dick Cheney for “support of the troops.”
 In 2005, the company established a General Services Administration (GSA) contract with the U.S. Federal government to supply products to federal facilities, including post offices, prisons, federal law enforcement, national parks and the U.S. military.

 Schaeffer products are primarily marketed directly to end users by their factory direct sales force.
 The company limits retailers, distributors and resellers to focus on bulk and commercial business.
 Consumer and automotive business is not a primary focus of the marketing effort of the company.
 Schaeffer provides oil for the automobile racing industry, and offers a line of oils that are designed specifically for racing.
-Automobile racers including Charles “Red” Farmer, Scott Bloomquist, Gregg Dalman of Dalman Racing, & Jared Andretti Racing use Schaeffer products.
+Automobile racers including Charles “Red” Farmer, Scott Bloomquist, Gregg Dalman of Dalman Racing, & Jared Andretti Racing use Schaeffer products.in the southeast racing market Jimbo DeVitt ., Dave Mader III and 2024 Five Flags Pensacola Fl.
+Sportsman Champion James Patrick ..